nikhilpatidar01/Linux-Servers/README.md

 ---
+Here’s a more concise and different version:

+---

 ## 🤝 Contributing

-We welcome contributions from everyone — whether it's fixing a typo, improving documentation, or adding new features.
+Contributions are always welcome!
+Whether it's fixing bugs, improving documentation, or adding new features, your input is valuable.

-Check out the contributors who have helped improve this project:
+See who’s already contributed:

 [![Contributors](https://contrib.rocks/image?repo=InfoSecWarrior/Linux-Servers)](https://github.com/InfoSecWarrior/Linux-Servers/graphs/contributors)

-### How to contribute:
-1. Fork this repository
-2. Make your changes
-3. Submit a Pull Request

 ---